LeidyGil/leidygil.github.io/SQL_English.md

 ### Check constraints
 Key ideas
 There are different types of restrictions that can be applied to the columns of a table.
-The NOT NULL restriction prevents null values FROM being entered into a column.
+The NOT NULL restriction prevents null values from being entered into a column.
 The UNIQUE restriction prevents duplicates in a specific column.
 The CHECK restriction allows us to establish a condition that the values of a column must meet.
 Check constraints